Hurricane Dorian And The Islands Of The Bahamas

 - Lynden Pindling International Airport (LPIA) in Nassau is open and operating on its normal schedule.

-- Grand Bahama International Airport (FPO) will close at 10 p.m. on Friday, August 30.
-The airport will reopen on Tuesday, September 3 at 6 a.m., subject to prevailing conditions.
+- Grand Bahama International Airport (FPO) is closed.
+The airport will reopen on Tuesday, September 3 at 6 a.m.
+EDT, subject to prevailing conditions.

 HOTELS